SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: aakash raj
+- Name: Suraj S
-- Username: github.com/aakash-sriv
+- Username: github.com/suarej
-- Message: i promise to contribute better and more meaningful commits in OSS community.
+- Message: Starting with the open source journey